Bassileios/similarityModeling/README.md

-# SimilarityModeling
+# Similarity Modeling
-Implementation of Similarity Modeling Project 2
+Implementation of Similarity Modeling Project 2 by Nikolaus Funk and Bassel Mahmud

 ## Problem
-- Detection of the pigs in the given video files
+Detection of the pigs in the given video files

 ## Approach
 In this project classical feature enigneering approach was used for detection of the pigs.